 - Seek professional advice

 - Create a plan for your self-care

 At Spokane Falls Recovery Center, we are well-versed in assisting the family and friends of those suffering from substance use disorders.
-Reach out to our team today to learn more about how we can help you prepare for an intervention and find the right resources not only for your loved one but for you.
+Reach out to our team today to learn more about how we can help you prepare for intervention and find the right resources for your loved one and you.

 Planning an Intervention

 Taking the steps above, you will be more prepared to confront your loved one about accepting treatment.
 The individual struggling with addiction may be in denial.
 They may resist your efforts by making excuses for or downplaying their substance use.
 You can also expect them to become angry and defensive.

 Interventions are highly-charged emotional events for all involved.
 As important as it is to get your loved one to accept treatment.
 It is equally important to support yourself going into and following your planned intervention.
 While every intervention is as unique as the individuals involved, some common key factors can contribute to a successful outcome.
 Likewise, certain things should be avoided.

 A significant component of a successful intervention is to create an environment of empathy rather than criticism.
 Other factors that contribute to a successful outcome include: